Join a powerful force for social change.

 The Institute's Community Fellows Program (CFP) aims to ground emerging nonprofit and community leaders in the systemic context of social change work, provide key nonprofit management and leadership skills, and embed students in a robust professional network to propel their careers.

 CFP is a fully-funded, highly competitive one year fellowship that meets in Boston.
 Students become part of a growing network of change leaders and can leverage the relationships and the skills they attain in the program to rise in the sector.

-Intensive exploration of values, and discussion of the impact of power and privilege on individuals, the nonprofit sector, and society
+Meaningful discussions, small group activities, and leadership case presentations.
+Intensive exploration of values and discussion of the impact of power and privilege on individuals, the nonprofit sector, and society.

 One-on-one mentorship with an experienced nonprofit or private sector leader working in your area of interest

 Access to additional resources through the Institute’s network, which include current students, alumni, faculty, community partners, and the Tisch College community

 A certificate in Community Leadership and Social Change from the Jonathan M. Tisch College of Civic Life at Tufts University

 The ability to evaluate community problems and apply the critical skills required to achieve lasting social change